Coleg-Gwent-BGLZ-Programming/coleg-gwent-bglz-programming-python-basic-one-waffles-888/activity.md

 # 🧑‍🏫 Level 3 Python Activity: Personal Data Manager

-Complete or add yopur code into the main.py of the repository.
+Complete or add your code into the main.py of the repository.

 ## 🎯 Learning Goals
 - Apply input/output, string formatting, and data structures in a real-world scenario.